Kogey24/Kogey24/README.md

 I like reading books and I enjoy a healthy chit-chat here and there.</br>
 I love art!
 I love working out and coffee.</br>
 I also engage in writing articles and I would like to begin a blog soon and eventually create videos to educate more people with similar interests.</br>
+I like sculpting and making animations in my free time which also comes full circle when designing applications.

 ## 🌐 Socials: